Consumer Medicine Information

-If you have had an allergic reaction to an ACE inhibitor before, you may be allergic to Zestril.
+If you or a family member has had an allergic reaction to an ACE inhibitor before, you may be allergic to ZESTRIL.

-you have an allergy to Zestril or Prinivil (which is another brand of lisinopril), or any of the ingredients listed at the
+you have an allergy to lisinopril (the active ingredient in ZESTRIL), or any of the ingredients listed at the end of this

-Some of the symptoms of an allergic reaction to Zestril may include skin rash, itchiness, difficulty breathing or swallowing,
+Some of the symptoms of an allergic reaction ZESTRIL may include skin rash, itchiness, difficulty breathing or swallowing,

 or swelling of the face, lips, tongue or throat.

-you have a history of swelling of the face, lips, tongue, throat, hands or feet, for no apparent reason.
+you or a member of your family has a history of swelling of the face, lips, tongue, throat, hands or feet, for no apparent

 you are pregnant or breast-feeding.